yycsec1/stack/README.md

 # stack
-stack implementation in go using slices
+stack implementation in Go using slices